Mechanical-Advantage/EventDeployExtension/README.md

 ## Installation

+The extension can be installed from the VSCode marketplace: https://marketplace.visualstudio.com/items?itemName=Mechanical-Advantage.event-deploy-wpilib

-To install, clone the repository to the VSCode extensions folder.
+Alternatively, it can be installed by cloning the repository to the VSCode extensions folder.

 ### macOS/Linux